miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

 ```

 The piped function below first checks if there are null values in the dataframe using `isna()` and then the `sum()` function
-add up the total amount of null values for each column.
+adds up the total amount of null values for each column.

 ```python
 insurance_claims_df.isna().sum()